Last Updated on December 11, 2022 by Cynthia A. Rose

 Usually, an espresso shot should take approximately about 20 seconds to pour out the fluid of about 30-50ml.
 In the case of a double shot, it should take around 30 seconds to produce 60ml of the liquid.
 Additionally, if your grinder comes with a pressure gauge, then ensure that during the pouring phase, the gauge should range between the 8 and the 11 bar.

 Ensure that your grinder is empty at this step, if in case the coffee you poured gives you much far volume after you time correctly, then you are almost on your way to coarse.
 However, if there is little espresso or not at all, then you are on your way for too fine.
-The grinders which come with pressure gauge, you can be able to observe whether you were way off.
+With the grinders which come with a pressure gauge, you can be able to observe whether you were way off.

 Therefore, you can run your grinder at this point, making some considerable adjustments in the right direction.
 After the change, you can repeat step two by pouring another shot.
-If you got nearer the mark, then the pressure needle should be near to the lowest or highest point of the gauge, which requires you to use finer adjustments.
+If you got nearer the mark, then the pressure needle should be near the lowest or highest point of the gauge, which requires you to use finer adjustments.

 Usually, nudging a notch or two on the grind setting is very fine enough, especially for finer adjustments since you are not necessarily moving the grinder burr any far.
 For you to obtain the right coffee ground for cold brew, it might take up to the second shot.
 Therefore, when this one happens, you are free to dispose of the previous grind.
 Besides, you can make add an extra shot onto the grinder for proper comparison.